Severus0/Audio_Course_Learner_Data_Pipeline/README.md

 Whether it's writing a better prompt for the LLM filtering stage, using a different transcription engine, or implementing better audio-silence detection—feel free to fork this project, experiment, and reach out.
 If the 95% accuracy threshold can be cracked, I will gladly resume development on the ecosystem.

+If you manage to solve the automatic transcription bottleneck, please open a PR or let me know.
+You can also join my discord for language apps I develop: https://discord.com/invite/t2zyfCq6KH

 ---

 ## ✨ Key Features (Currently Implemented)